Helicoprion: Jaws

 Helicoprion had an autodiastylic jaw suspension, meaning that the inner edge of the palatoquadrate was firmly attached (but not fused) to the chondrocranium at two separate points.
 These two attachment points are the dome-shaped ethmoid process at the front of the palatoquadrate, and the flange-like basal process at its upper rear corner.
-Autodiastylic jaws are common in early holocephalans, though in modern animals they can only be found in embryonic chimaeriforms.
-Another well-preserved specimen, USNM 22577+494391 (nicknamed the "Sweetwood specimen"), has demonstrated that the inner surface of the palatoquadrate was covered with numerous small (~2 mm wide) teeth.
+Autodiastylic jaws are common in early holocephalans, though in modern animals, they can only be found in embryonic chimaeriforms.
+Another well-preserved specimen of H. davisii, USNM 22577+494391 (nicknamed the "Sweetwood specimen"), has demonstrated that the inner surface of the palatoquadrate was covered with numerous small (~2 mm wide) teeth.
 The palatoquadrate teeth were low and rounded, forming a "pavement" that scraped against the tooth whorl.
 When seen from behind, the palatoquadrate forms a paired jaw joint with the Meckel's cartilage.
 No evidence is seen for articulation between the jaws and the hyomandibula, which helps to suspend the jaws of modern sharks.

 The Meckel's cartilage of Helicoprion has an additional projection right before the joint with the palatoquadrate.
 This extra process, unique to Helicoprion, likely served to limit jaw closure to prevent the whorl from puncturing the skull.
 Another unique characteristic of Helicoprion is that the preserved labial cartilage forms a synchondrosis (fused joint) with the upper surface of Meckel's cartilage.
 This joint is facilitated by a long facet on the upper edge of Meckel's cartilage.
 The labial cartilage provides lateral support for the tooth whorl, widening near the root of each revolution.
 By wedging into the palatoquadrate while the mouth is closed, the upper edge of the labial cartilage helps to spread out the forces used to limit the extent of the jaw closure.
 The rear portion of the labial cartilage has a cup-like form, protecting the developing root of the last and youngest revolution of the tooth-whorl.